Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

 \subsection{Training and Inference}

-In the training process, we employ the appearance flow network $\bm F_{a}$ for extracting appearance features and the shape flow network $\bm F_{s}$ for extracting shape features.
-To further enhance this process, we introduce the ISR module to restitute inaccuracies in infrared shape features.
-Additionally, the SFP module is integrated to impart the shape feature extraction capabilities of the shape stream network $\bm F_{s}$ to the appearance stream network $\bm F_{a}$.
-Lastly, the AFE module is introduced to mine appearance features that have both direct and indirect associations with the shape features.
+In the training process, we employ the appearance stream network $\bm E_{a}$ for extracting appearance features and the shape stream network $\bm E_{s}$ for extracting shape features.
+To further enhance this process, we introduce the ISR to restore inaccuracies in IR shape features.
+Additionally, the SFP is integrated to transfer the shape feature extraction capabilities of the shape stream to the appearance stream.
+Finally, the AFE is introduced to mine appearance features that have both direct and indirect associations with the body shape.
 The complete training process is executed in an end-to-end fashion, as illustrated in Algorithm \ref{Algo:1}.
+As shown above, the total objective function of this method can be formalized as: